venkman69/ExcelToWiki/ExcelToWiki/README.rst

     print e2w.getWorkbook()

 Options are::

-    exceltowiki(excelworkbook, [list of sheet names to process], caption foreground color, caption background color) Caption is the sheet name.
+    exceltowiki(excelworkbook, [list of sheet names to process], caption foreground color, caption background color)

+Where caption is set from the sheet name (no way to currently modify this).

 Features
 --------